-This Website displays about 3,000 images of fossils arranged on 20 separate 'pages'.
+This Website displays more than 3,000 images of fossils arranged on 20 separate 'pages'.

-It is best viewed with your Browser window set at maximum size.
+It is best viewed on a Desktop, Laptop or Tablet Computer with your Browser window set at maximum size.

 The individual pages are accessed from